Nanboku-chō period: Reasons of conflict

 In the 1350s, the Kannō disturbance and its aftermath divided and nearly destroyed the early regime.
 This event divided the Muromachi regime and put a temporary hold on integration.
 On the surface the incident appeared as a personal struggle between Tadayoshi against the Kō brothers, backed by Takauji.
 However, differences in opinion regarding the estate system and the separation of bureaucracies controlled by Takauji and Tadayoshi played a larger part in the conflict.

 Since the bureaucracy were under separate jurisdictions between Takauji and Tadayoshi, this created a disunited administration.
 Takauji was the leader of the house vassals, and thus controlled the Board of Retainers where disciplinary actions towards house vassals: brigandage and other crimes were prosecuted.
 He also led the Office of Rewards which heard claims of and to enfeoff deserving vassals.
 It was used to enroll new warriors who were potential adversaries of the regime.

 Tadayoshi meanwhile led the Board of Inquiry which had control over the judicial functions of the regime.
 The major judicial organ, the Board of Coadjutors, decided on all land dispute cases and quarrels involving inheritance.
 Bureaucrats (bugyōnin) for the new regime were recruited from the ranks of those who served the Hōjō regime before its fall.
 They were valuable because they knew how to read and write, a task beyond the reach of most warriors.

-Takauji encouraged innovation while Tadayoshi was a conservative who wanted to preserve the policies of the past.
+Takauji encouraged innovation, while Tadayoshi was a conservative who wanted to preserve the policies of the past.
 As a military leader, Takauji appointed vassals to shugo posts as a reward for battlefield heroics, and he divided the shōen estates giving half of it to his vassals in fief or as stewardships, both of which was contested by Tadayoshi.
 He also opposed any sort of outright division of estate lands.

-All this led to conflict and resulted in the regime to lose its support.
+All this led to conflict and resulted in the regime losing its support.
 Deep divisions between members of the Ashikaga family strengthened the opposition.
-Both Tadayoshi and Takauji, enacted token submissions to the Southern Court to push their own agendas: Tadayoshi desired to destroy the Kō brothers, and Takauji wanted to defeat Tadayoshi.
+Both Tadayoshi and Takauji enacted token submissions to the Southern Court to push their own agendas: Tadayoshi desired to destroy the Kō brothers, and Takauji wanted to defeat Tadayoshi.

 Rise of the Southern Court

 The incident led reinvigorations on the war effort of the Southern Court.
 To a large extent this renewed offensive was made possible by turncoats from the Muromachi regime.
 The imperialist offensive of 1352 directed against Takauji in Kamakura was made possible by the vast numbers of former adherents of Tadayoshi who became supporters of the imperialist leader Nitta Yoshimune.
-The imperialist offensive against Kyoto in 1353 was made possible through the defection of the shugo lord Yamana Tokiuji.
-While Tadayoshi's adopted son, Ashikaga Tadafuyu became the leader of the western armies of the Southern Court during the imperialist offensives against Kyoto in 1353 and 1354.
+The imperialist offensive against Kyoto in 1353 was made possible through the defection of the shugo lord Yamana Tokiuji; Tadayoshi's adopted son, Ashikaga Tadafuyu, became the leader of the western armies of the Southern Court during the imperialist offensives against Kyoto in 1353 and 1354.